Codecademy/docs/content/rust/concepts/slices/slices.md

   - 'paths/computer-science'
 ---

 **Slices** in Rust are references to a contiguous sequence of elements in memory.
-They allow you to reference a portion of a collection without making a full copy of the data.
-Slices provide a view into arrays, vectors, or other sequences, allowing you to work with specific parts of the data.
+Referencing a portion of a collection without making a full copy of the data is possible through them.
+A view into arrays, vectors, or other sequences is provided by slices, enabling work with specific parts of the data.

 ## Syntax